 Amazon Prime Day

-The company that has won, and will win all Black Friday’s in the foreseeable future of course is Amazon.
+The company that has won, and will win all Black Friday’s in the foreseeable future is Amazon.

 To celebrate their 20th birthday, back in 2015, Amazon started with Prime Day.

-Now it’s a recurring event in the middle of July, definitely a time when sales slide a bit for most of stores.
+Now it’s a recurring event in the middle of July, definitely a time when sales are low for most of stores.